PProton96/CursorSpoofer/README.md

 # Mindustry Cursor Spoofer
 This mod spoofs the server with fake packets to simulate your cursor always being positioned over your unit.
-This state remains active unless you are firing, ensuring that the mod does not interfere with combat—unless the "ignore shooting" setting is enabled, which effectively disables your ability to shoot.
+This state remains active unless you are shooting, ensuring that the mod does not interfere with combat—unless the "ignore shooting" setting is enabled, which effectively disables your ability to shoot.
 I am also planning to add a feature that allows shooting without revealing the cursor position.

 **The primary goal of this mod is to counter cheaters who use tools (such as extendedUI) to track other players' cursors for an unfair advantage.**